roman-tremmel/ggfastman/README.md

 ## The insane way

 The fastest option is `speed = "ultrafast"`.
 The fastest way costs that the data is plotted only in pure black.
 But I think it is it worth.
+Benchmarks are analysed [below](https://github.com/roman-tremmel/FASTGWASMAN#benchmarks)

 ```{r}
 # some big data file with >10^6 rows